simon-ritchie/apysc/docs_src/source/graphics_line_thickness.md

 # Graphics line_thickness interface

-This page will explain the `Graphics` class `line_thickness` property interface.
+This page explains the `Graphics` class `line_thickness` property interface.

 ## What interface is this?

-The `line_thickness` property interface will update or get the instance's line thickness (line width).
+The `line_thickness` property interface updates or get the instance's line thickness (line width).

 ## Basic usage

-The getter or setter interface will be (or require) the `Int` value.
+The getter or setter interface value becomes (or requires) the `Int` value.

-The following example will set the 5-pixel line thickness to the first rectangle and the 10-pixel line thickness to the second one:
+The following example sets the 5-pixel line thickness to the first rectangle and the 10-pixel line thickness to the second one:

 ```py
 # runnable